-For users in your organization to use your Google Workspace services, you must give each user an account.
-An organization managed Google Account gives each user a name and password for signing in to Google services, an email address at your domain, and a profile.
+For users in your organization to use your Google Workspace for Education services, you must give each user an account.
+An organization managed Google Account gives each user a name and password for signing in to Google services and a profile.
 Users can provide information directly, when providing a name and profile picture, or indirectly, when Google collects information about when and for what purposes and in what context (app/web, platform and device) a user signs in.
-When a user signs in to their new organization managed Google Account you created, they receive a notice explaining how their data is collected and accessed by their admin, and how their use of Google Workspace Core Services are governed by your organization's Google Workspace terms.
+When a user signs in to their new organization managed Google Account you created, they receive a notice explaining how their data is collected and accessed by their admin, and how their use of Google Workspace for Education Core Services is governed by your organization's Google Workspace for Education terms.
 The notice also explains that use of Additional Services when used with the organization managed Google Account are governed by Google Privacy Policy and Google Terms of Service, and applicable service-specific terms.
 For more information about organization managed Google Account creation, see Options for adding users.